 UPDATE: For those who haven’t been to Park City lately, like me, please note that The Canyons Resort is now part of Park City Mountain Resort, and is no longer a third independent location.

-Park City Resort and the Canyons in Park City merged into one resort now called Park City Mountain Resort.
-You will hear that some people still talk about the Canyons as an independent resort and area, so do not get confused.
+Park City Resort and the Canyons Village merged into one resort now called Park City Mountain Resort.
+You will hear that some people still talk about the Canyons Village as an independent resort and area, so do not get confused.

 These resorts are now connected by gondola, and the joint property holds about 300 trails and 40 lifts with 7,000 acres of skiable terrain.
 Between them, you can find runs for every kind of skiing ability and for those who want to go for some snowboarding as well.